• Skip to primary navigation

 Where to Eat in Monteverde, Costa Rica

 • Restaurante Sabor Tico: Best place for traditional Costa Rican food, not super expensive.
 Two locations in the plaza and by the soccer field.
-Dog friendly (outside, the one by the soccer field)
+Both excellent.

 • Orchid cafe: Great coffee, breakfast, brunch and lunch options.
 Delicious desserts and bread.
 One of our favorites.